Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Lower emissions and better soil

-Organic systems also tend to carry a lower carbon footprint per acre than intensive agriculture.
 The Rodale Institute’s Farming Systems Trial, which has compared organic and conventional plots side by side for over 40 years, finds that organic plots use around 45% less energy, produce around 40% lower carbon emissions and build soil organic matter over time rather than depleting it.
-Healthier soil holds more water, resists drought better and stores more carbon, which matters a great deal as weather patterns shift.
+A 2025 study from the UK Centre for Ecology and Hydrology (UKCEH) and Rothamsted Research, published in collaboration with NERC and BBSRC funding, confirmed that agroecological farming — of which organic is a core example — promotes biodiversity and can support sustainable yields through increased ecosystem services, substituting for chemical fertilisers and pesticides.

 None of this means organic is a silver bullet.
 Yields can be lower in some crops, and scaling organic to feed the world involves trade-offs worth having open arguments about.
 What it does mean is that every time you pick an organic version of something you were going to buy anyway, you are supporting a system that is measurably kinder to insects, soil and the farmers working the land.